 The competencies for exiting initial certification programs reflect the instructional competencies required by the Pennsylvania Department of Education (PA Ch.
 354.33) and the INTASC standards.
 All competencies required are described below.
-These competencies are due to change beginning in the 2013 academic year as the education department prepares to become accredited by the National Council on Accreditation of Teacher Education.
+These competencies are due to change beginning in the 2013 academic year as the Division of Teacher Education and Leadership prepares to become accredited by the National Council on Accreditation of Teacher Education.

 - The teacher understands the central concepts, tools of inquiry, and structures of the discipline the teacher teaches and can create learning experiences that make these aspects of subject matter meaningful for all students.